 Plot: Iku and Yori arrive at a love hotel, and, after much preparation, the two have sex.
 Despite this, Yori still decides to go to the school in another prefecture.

 I’d like to start out this part by quoting something on the cover.

 “Yori, who can do anything, and Iku, who can’t do anything.”

 I know it wasn’t the intention of the writer to interpret that like this, especially seeing as how later on in the synopsis she says that they both feel the same way about each other, but, to me, that line just reinforces everything that I’ve suspected about this relationship.
 Iku is a dependent and submissive little baby deer and Yori is independent and dominant.
 Iku “can’t do anything” without her big brother who “can do anything” there to prop her up.
 Without him, Iku feels like she’d be helpless.

 Manga’s version?
-It feels like it’s quite a bit longer, and it technically is because there’s more here to go over.
+It’s quite a bit longer due to there being more here to go over.
 In the manga, the two have a bath together after a very very long scene of an incredibly embarrassed and nervous Iku trying to undress.
 Yori tries to do it for her, but she takes forever and a day to take off her panties and bra by herself, at first letting Yori watch and then forcing him to shut his eyes.

 When they’re in the bathtub, a scene not present in the OVA, we get this unbelievably creepy exchange.

 Iku: “Yori, when was the last time we ever took a bath together?”

 Yori: “Around fifth grade, right?”